Medication Search - Halaven

 Children: The safety and effectiveness of using this medication have not been established for children.

-What other drugs could interact with the Halaven medication?
+What other drugs could interact with Halaven?

 There may be an interaction between eribulin and any of the following: